SuperDARN/rst/README.md

 	 make.code
 	 ```

-5. To compile the html documentation, run `make.doc` from the command line.
-You may need
+5. To compile the html documentation locally, run `make.doc` from the command line.
-   to modify the `URLBASE` environment variable in `$RSTPATH/.profile/rst.bash` for the
-   links in the html pages to function correctly.
-Online documentation is available at:
+   Online documentation (compiled with `make.doc -w`) is available at:

    https://superdarn.github.io/rst/index.html